rybahr/Local-Valheim-Server-Automation/README.md

 > **Important:** Do not use spaces in these configuration values unless you have modified the scripts to support them.
 Spaces may cause the current scripts to fail or parse values incorrectly.

-> **Security:** Do not commit a startup script containing your actual server password or Discord webhook URL to a public GitHub repository.

 ---

 # Testing the Scripts